 • React provides more flexibility in choosing additional libraries and tools.

-The main question that arises is when you have a bunch of open-source platforms, then why should you choose ReactJS over other platforms?
+The main question that arises is, when you have an array of open-source platforms, why should you choose ReactJS over other platforms?
 If you want to know why React JS stands out amongst all the front-end frameworks, then here are the benefits of using React JS:

 What’s the purpose of using React JS

 ReactJS is quite simple and easy to use.
 You can easily build any professional website with it as it uses less coding and provides high functionality.
-It’s built on syntax called JSX.
-Its usability and applications set it apart as JSX syntax is easy to code and use.
+It’s built on a syntax called JSX.
+Its usability and applications set it apart, as JSX syntax is easy to code and use.

-You can easily develop websites quite fast as they use virtual DOM.
+You can easily develop websites quite fast, as they use the virtual DOM.
 The benefit of a virtual DOM is that it only updates the components that have changed instead of updating all of them.

 Earlier, JavaScript was fast, but due to the update of the DOM, it became slow.
 Most libraries used to update them inefficiently, which resulted in changes in specific pages of the web.